SammyIsra/EmojiAsBulletpoints/README.md

     listItem: String //Text of the list item
 }
 ```
-And it will end up looking like this:
+And your list will look like this:

 ![Example of emoji-as-bulletpoints](https://i.imgur.com/dzqt5W6.png)